ivangeevo/btwr-shared-lib-SOURCE/## CHANGELOG.md

+## v0.49
++ Better world generation replacement logic that preserves blockstate properties of original block and apply them to the new one if possible
++ Updated the mod to Fabric API 0.115.3

 ## v0.48
 + Added a utility class 'BlockReplacementRegistry' for easy block replacement during(before) world gen applies the original block.
 This allows to set custom blocks during world generation.